Claudia Octavia: Divorce, banishment, and death

 Nero divorced Octavia, claiming that his lack of an heir was due to her sterility.
-As part of the divorce, he gave her properties previously belonging to Burrus and Rubellius Plautus, another Julio-Claudian relative he had recently had killed.
+As part of the divorce, he gave her properties previously belonging to Burrus and Rubellius Plautus, another Julio-Claudian relative he recently had killed.
 Nero married Poppaea shortly after – in Suetonius' account, twelve days after the divorce.

 In an attempt to damage Octavia's reputation and with it her popularity, Nero and Poppaea also accused her of adultery with Eucaerus, a flute player from Alexandria.
 One of the new praetorian prefects, Ofonius Tigellinus, questioned Octavia's maidservants, including Pythias, under torture in order to corroborate this charge, but was largely unsuccessful.
 Nevertheless, Octavia was exiled to Campania.

 The people of Rome responded to Octavia's banishment with widespread public protests that historian Vasily Rudich described as "the most pronounced mass disturbance [in the city of Rome] under Nero until the very moment of his overthrow".
 The protests were largely against Poppaea; Nero was even cheered when rumors spread that he had changed his mind.
-Statues of Octavia were carried through the streets, while those of Poppaea were pulled down or damaged.
+Statues of Octavia were carried through the streets and erected in temples and the forum, while those of Poppaea were pulled down or damaged.
+While these riots are usually interpreted by scholars as a spontaneous expression of the Roman people's feelings, they could ultimately have been instigated by a politically influential Claudius-friendly faction who were dissatisfied with Nero's political actions.

 Nero was unsure how to respond.
-Poppaea argued for harsher treatment of Octavia, claiming that the protesters were simply Octavia's clients and servants and did not really represent what the Roman populace thought.
+According to Tacitus, Poppaea argued for harsher treatment of Octavia, claiming that the protesters were simply Octavia's clients and servants and did not really represent what the Roman populace thought.
 She also suggested that any husband found for Octavia could be a threat to his position.
+Contrary to this speech described by Tacitus, other ancient sources identify Nero as solely responsible for the banishment.

-Nero asked Anicetus, his ally in the murder of Agrippina, to confess to adultery, offering him the options of rewards and a comfortable life in exile or death.
+Nero is said to have asked Anicetus, his ally in the murder of Agrippina, to confess to adultery, offering him the options of rewards and a comfortable life in exile or death.
 Anicetus gave Nero the false confession he wanted and was exiled to Sardinia, where he eventually died of natural causes.
 Nero also accused Octavia of covering up this adultery with an abortion, even though his initial basis for divorce was a claim that she was sterile.

 Octavia was exiled to the small island of Pandateria (now Ventotene), where Julia the Elder, Agrippina the Elder, and Julia Livilla had all previously been exiled.
 A few days after her arrival, soldiers arrived with the order to execute her.
 Her entreaties with her executioners were unsuccessful, and she was tied up.
 Her veins were cut in an attempt to simulate suicide, but when that took longer than expected, she was brought into a room full of hot steam to suffocate.
-She died on June 9, 62.
+She died on June 9, 62, at age 22.
 Her head was cut off and brought back to Poppaea.

 Tacitus described the aftermath of her death as follows: